Jobs for April: Flowers

 Containers

-planting up containersYou could plant up an alpine trough to display some of your alpine plants as many can look their best at this time of year.
+planting up containersYou could plant up an alpine trough to display alpine plants as many can look their best at this time of year.

 Check whether containers need watering.
 Even at this time of year, they can dry out.

-aphid colonyAphids (left) can multiply rapidly during mild spells.
-Remove early infestations by hand to prevent the problem getting out of hand.
+aphid colonyAphids can multiply rapidly during mild weather.
+Where needed remove early infestations by hand to prevent the problem getting out of hand.
 Protect sweet pea plants in particular, as they can get sweet pea viruses.
+Aphids are essential food for young birds so only remove where necessary and don’t use any sprays.

 Continue to protect lilies, delphiniums, hostas and other new shoots from slugs and snails.